-Currently accepting applications to the RN-BSN major for the Fall 2014 semester.
+Currently accepting applications to the RN-BSN major for the Spring 2015 semester.
 Contact Dr. Hagerstrom for more information.

 To apply to the Orvis School of Nursing you must be a student at the University of Nevada, Reno.